-- the Parental Income Test is waived (see 6.10) or the income level of the applicant and (if applicable) their partner is at or below the Parental Income Free Area for the Parental Income Test (see 6.9.1); - the actual boarding charges plus \$250 are greater than or equal to the applicable maximum rates of Basic Boarding Allowance plus Additional Boarding Allowance (see 5.6.2).
+- the Reduction for Parental Income is nil. - the actual boarding charges plus \$250 are greater than or equal to the applicable maximum rates of Basic Boarding Allowance plus Additional Boarding Allowance (see 5.6.2).

 A partial rate of the Additional Boarding Allowance is payable if: